roytruelove/cv/src/resume.md

 ## Citadel Investment Group (Continued)

 ### Help and Training Analyst– Citadel Solutions Mar 2009 → Sep 2009
-*madcap, html, css, technical-writing*
+*madcap, html, css, technical-writing*<br>

-### Position Summary
+#### Position Summary
 * Citadel Solutions (acquired by Northern Trust) was a fund administrator responsible for the back-office operations of several major hedge funds, including Citadel Investment Group.
 The ARK project (now known as Northern Trust Passport) was a full software stack covering all the entire breadth of fund administration, including cash transfers, P/L reports, subscriptions / redemptions, etc.

-### Position Details - Responsibilities / Achievements
+#### Position Details - Responsibilities / Achievements
 * Responsible for designing, launching, and gathering and writing all content for a state-of-the-art knowledge base and training program the ARK project.
 The knowledge base efectively became a complete guide to hedge fund management processes.
 * Managed all subject-matter-expert relationships to collect, organize, write, and present domain knowledge used to create training and knowledge bases intended for both internal and client use.
 * Acted as liaison between business and development to ensure that functionality and user interfaces met business standards.

 ### Developer / Business Analyst – Client Services Team
-Oct 2007 → Apr 2008
+Oct 2007 → Apr 2008<br>
 *vba, excel, perl*

 * Acted as interface between IT group and client account managers, ensuring that needs of clients were understood, implemented, and tested correctly by IT .
 * Tasked with becoming intimately involved with daily tasks of both the in-house team and those of our clients, with the goal of identifying process / data bottlenecks that could be resolved with IT involvement.
 * Because of my proficiency in bridging the gap between the business and IT, I was often pulled into unrelated projects to ensure that they gained traction.